Intempus/ansible-role-sql-exporter/README.md

 Author Information
 ------------------

-This role was created in 2018 by [Maxim Baranov](https://github.com/mbaran0v).
+This role was created in 2018 by [Maxim Baranov](https://github.com/mbaran0v) updated by David Lintern.